mrubinsk/horde-git-tools/README.md

   some refactoring on it anyway to reflect layout of new repo, would be bundling a bunch of CLI code that we won't use since this app already has the CLI infrastructure present.
 Really not sure which way I'm leaning yet...thoughts?

+  - We could bundle Components, but use its libraries instead of the command line tool.
+They even allow specify an output handler that could wrap the local Horde_Cli handler.